Arsenal midfielder Torreira in injury scare | Goal.com

 The Uruguay midfielder was felled by a strong challenge from Pompey centre back James Bolton who appeared to win the ball before following through on Torreira who immediately looked to be in trouble.

-A stretcher was quickly called for and Torreira was clearly in discomfort as he was attended to by medical staff who also gave him oxygen as he was carried from the field and replaced by Dani Ceballos.
+A stretcher was quickly called for and Torreira was clearly in discomfort as he was attended to by medical staff who also gave him oxygen as he was carried from the field after 15 minutes of the tie and replaced by Dani Ceballos.

 Referee Mike Dean did not see the incident as a foul but it quickly became clear Torreira was badly hurt and would play no further part in the game.